-We recognize that agency staff often face intense scrutiny and probably undue and uncomfortable political pressure to work quickly toward political goals.
-We call for the insulation of agency scientists from political appointees when - and this is the critical step - the agency scientists are asked a scientific question such as "how many wolves live in Wisconsin?"
-That question is purely scientific and has no relationship to "how many wolves should live in Wisconsin?" or "ought we to hunt wolves?", which are value-based questions they are not trained to address [66, 67].
-The public and politicians should transparently debate the value-based questions [66, 67].
-Similarly, the politicians should steer clear of the scientific question because they are not trained to set aside their personal preferences when evaluating fact claims [68].
+We recognize that agency staff often face intense scrutiny and probably undue and uncomfortable political pressure to work quickly towards political goals.
+We call for the insulation of agency scientists from political appointees when - and this is the critical step - the agency scientists are asked a scientific question such as 'how many wolves live in Wisconsin?'
+That question is purely scientific and has no relationship to 'how many wolves should live in Wisconsin?' or 'ought we to hunt wolves?', which are value-based questions they are not trained to address (65, 66).
+The public and politicians should transparently debate the value-based questions (65, 66).
+Similarly, the politicians should steer clear of the scientific question because they are not trained to set aside their personal preferences when evaluating fact claims (67).
 Likewise, scientists should not treat value-based debates as if science resolved those.
 Scientists can respond as do other members of the public when addressing values.
-They should not treat valuebased assumptions and policy decisions as if their scientific expertise gave their opinions more weight, nor treat such issues as if science resolved the issues [68].
-Nor should scientists who participate in hunting mislead the public or themselves that they are more objective, impartial, or unbiased than scientists who do not participate in hunting [47, 67, 69, 70].
+They should not treat value-based assumptions and policy decisions as if their scientific expertise gave their opinions more weight, nor treat such issues as if science resolved the issues (67).
+Nor should scientists who participate in hunting mislead the public or themselves that they are more objective, impartial, or unbiased than scientists who do not participate in hunting (47, 66, 68, 69).
 Science respects no authority or expertise.

-Finally, results of predictive models developed and validated under particular conditions are limited to those conditions [7].
-Scientific confidence in the models declines as the extrapolation to novel conditions expands and as the assumptions of the original model are violated [7].
-For models like Stauffer et al.'s [22] model that multiply three different estimates or models together, the uncertainties multiply [7].
-We have shown irreproducible input values and several, large biases, insensitivities, and imprecisions in how the WDNR went about relating observations of tracks in the snow to the pack-occupied range and pack size in WDNR [21].
-Therefore, we conclude that WDNR [21] is unreliable because it systematically overestimates the state-wide wolf abundance, particularly when hunting seasons and killing are in effect or recently passed.
-Moreover, given the WDNR is required by law to hold a wolf-hunt if the wolf is not federally listed, future agency policy would clearly violate the model assumption of full protections underlying the modeling methods [21, 22].
+Finally, results of predictive models developed and validated under particular conditions are limited to those conditions (7).
+Scientific confidence in the models declines as the extrapolation to novel conditions expands and as the assumptions of the original model are violated (7).
+For models like (22) that multiply three different estimates or models together, the uncertainties multiply (7).
+We have shown irreproducible input values and several, large biases, insensitivities and imprecisions in how the WDNR went about relating observations of tracks in the snow to the pack-occupied range and pack size in (21).
+Therefore, we conclude that (21) is unreliable because it systematically overestimates the statewide wolf abundance, particularly when hunting seasons and killing are in effect or recently passed.
+Moreover, given the WDNR is required by law to hold a wolf hunt if the wolf is not federally listed, future agency policy would clearly violate the model assumption of full protections underlying the modeling methods (21, 22).